Data Shapley in One Training Run: Evaluation

 In this experiment, we empirically investigate the errors of the first- and second-order approximations to \( \Ut \) on GPT2, as proposed in Section \ref{sec:efficiency-taylor}.
-Specifically, for a given batch \(\batch\), we uniformly sample 20 of its non-empty subsets \( S \) and calculate the relative error rate \(\left| \Ut(S) - \Uone(S) \right| / \left| \Ut(S) \right|\) and \(\left| \Ut(S) - (\Uone(S) + \frac{1}{2} \Utwo(S)) \right| / \left| \Ut(S) \right|\).
-In Figure \ref{fig:utility_approx}, we plot the trimmed mean of the relative error rates (20\% of outliers are removed to account for cases where \(\Ut(S) \approx 0\) which inflate the relative error rate).
-As shown in Figure \ref{fig:utility_approx}, the first-order approximation generally achieves a relative error of less than 5\% and 10\% for learning rates of \(10^{-3}\) and \(10^{-4}\), respectively.
-The second-order approximation generally achieves a relative error of less than 2\% and 4\% for learning rates of \(10^{-3}\) and \(10^{-4}\), respectively.
-This empirical analysis confirms that lower-order Taylor expansions are highly effective in approximating the local utility function $\Ut$.

-\add{ While the figures show that the relative error tends to increase with smaller learning rates, it is important to note that this behavior is due to the nature of the relative error calculation.
-As the learning rate decreases, the denominator (the change in loss) becomes much smaller, which can inflate the relative error.
-In theory, a smaller learning rate leads to better Taylor approximations, but this is challenging to demonstrate experimentally due to numerical errors.}
+The correlations are shown in Figure \ref{fig:utility_approx}.
+As we can see, even the first-order approximation achieves a high approximation accuracy, and the inclusion of the second-order interaction term does not provide a notable improvement in accuracy.

 \begin{remark}[Difficulty in Extending to Adam] The techniques developed in this section are specifically tailored for SGD.
 It is not directly extendable to other popular optimizers like Adam due to their normalization terms.
 Nonetheless, using SGD as a proxy for Adam allows for efficient data attribution, which is the approach we adopted in practice and has proved to be effective in our experiment.
 This provides a practical and effective solution for the current scope of our work.
 Extending these techniques to support Adam and similar optimizers remains an exciting direction for future research. \end{remark}